Personnel – Human Rights

 |Authority: EWU Board of Trustees

 |Proponent: University President

 Purpose: This policy prescribes university standards and responsibilities related to the requirements of the Americans with Disabilities Act (ADA) of 1990; the ADA Amendments Act of 2008; the Washington State Law Against Discrimination, RCW 49.60; and Section 504 of the 1973 Rehabilitation Act which prohibits discrimination against individuals on the basis of disability.

-History: This policy revises EWU Policy 402-03, dated February 22, 2019.
-It was adopted by the EWU Board of Trustees (BOT) on December 6, 2019.
-Housekeeping changes were approved by the Policy Administrator on December 12, 2019.
+History: This policy revises EWU Policy 402-03, dated May 21, 2021.
+It was adopted by the EWU Board of Trustees on December 9, 2022.
+Housekeeping edits were made to position titles on September 7, 2023.

 Applicability: This policy applies to applicants, employees, prospective students, students, and individuals who wish to participate in university sponsored events which are open to the public.

 For the purposes of this policy, the following definitions apply:

 - The presence of a sensory, mental or physical impairment, whether temporary or permanent, that:

 - Has a substantially limiting effect on the individual’s ability to perform one or more major life activities; and,

 - Is medically cognizable or diagnosable, exists as a record or history, or the person is perceived to have an impairment.
 Solely for purposes of determining whether a person is entitled to a reasonable accommodation, an impairment must be known or shown through an interactive process to actually exist.